Studsministern/pdf-to-png/README.md

 # pdf-to-png 🖼

 Microservice for sending in a PDF and getting back a PNG of the first page.
-Built for creating PNGs for displaying HeHEs on [Efterphest](https://github.com/esek/efterphest).
+Built to convert the PDFs for HeHEs on [Efterphest](https://github.com/esek/efterphest) into PNGs that can be displayed to users.

 Written in Python, using [FastAPI](https://fastapi.tiangolo.com/), to quickly build a working microservice.